Pros and Cons of Disclosing Fertility Treatment to Others

-When you use assisted reproductive technology to create your family, one of the issues that can be very stressful is, who do we tell?
-When do we share the decision to move forward with treatment, before or after, and what if it’s not a positive result and people call to ask about it?
+As a reproductive health counselor, one of the issues that can be very stressful is, who do we tell?
+When do we share the decision to move forward with treatment, before or after, and what if it's not a positive result and people call to ask about it?
 Are we letting them down?
 Have we failed?

-As a couple or as an individual, fertility treatment can create many feelings including anxiety, sadness, anger, inadequacy and envy of others who have escaped this experience.
+As a couple or as an individual, fertility treatment recruits many feelings of anxiety, sadness, anger, inadequacy and envy of others who have escaped this experience.
 Understanding these feelings and sharing them with your partner is the first step in deciding who to tell and how and when to safely share this information.

 • The immediate family and closest friends